smartercow/weather-app/README.md

    npm i
    ```

-3. Add the required static folder for Capacitor
+3. Add the static folder

    > It will create an /out folder in your root directory, which includes the required index.html for Capacitor